-There are two primary types of exercise bikes: traditional stationary bikes and spin bikes, which are more broadly termed indoor cycles.
-Both types of exercise bikes provide the same general benefits, though there are pros and cons of each.
+Both types of exercise bikes provide the same general benefits, though there are pros and cons to each.
 Whether you’re looking to buy an exercise bike for your home gym or just want to know if you should be hopping on a stationary bike or a spin bike at your gym, keep reading to see how stationary bikes and spin bikes compare.

 Generally speaking, you can get a more intense workout on a spin bike than a stationary bike.
 Spin bikes require greater muscle activation, including some upper body and core, whereas the workout on a stationary bike is really just isolated to the legs.
 They also have a heavier flywheel.
 You can also stand on a spin bike for climbs and aggressively hard efforts, whereas you should not stand on a stationary bike.

-The nature of the workouts also tends to be different because most spin classes and indoor cycling workouts are HIIT style workouts or designed to be high-intensity vigorous efforts to improve cardiovascular fitness whereas most stationary bike workouts are designed to be more moderate aerobic efforts that improve markers of health.
+The nature of the workouts also tends to be different because most spin classes and indoor cycling workouts are HIIT style workouts or designed to be high-intensity vigorous efforts to improve cardiovascular fitness.
+Most stationary bike workouts are designed to be more moderate aerobic efforts that improve markers of health.
 Of course, you can do an easy-pedaling workout on a spin bike and push yourself to the max on a stationary bike, but the general primary purposes are somewhat inherently different.

 As mentioned, stationary bikes and spin bikes may use a variety of mechanisms to generate friction.
 Friction resistance spin bikes use felt pads and ultimately have the highest maximal ceiling of resistance, which would be when the felt pad is fully against the flywheel in a full stop.
 They also have an infinite number of levels because the adjustability is continuous rather than discrete.
 However, there are downsides to friction resistance spin bikes.
 The felt pads can wear out over time and may need to be replaced.
 It’s also not possible to know exactly what “level” you’re on, so it’s difficult to follow instructor-led workouts like Peloton classes or compare one workout to the next using difficulty.
 In other words, you can’t easily quantify your effort.